Wisconsin’s Land Trust Council

 Who's on the Council?

-We strive to recruit members that represent the diversity of land trusts statewide.
+We strive to recruit members who represent the diversity of land trusts statewide.
 Feel free to communicate with your nearest representative on issues that affect your land trust:

 - Dan Burke, Door County Land Trust